MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityWater/WaterSource.md

 ---
-title: WaterSource in Sustainability water data model - Common Data Model | Microsoft Docs
+title: WaterSource in CloudforSustainabilityWaterDataModel - Common Data Model | Microsoft Docs
 description: Entity to store details of sources from/to which water gets withdrawn/discharged.
 author: cdm-publisher
 ms.service: common-data-model
-ms.reviewer: anbichse
+ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/27/2023
+ms.date: 9/26/2023
-ms.author: anbichse
+ms.author: cdmditeam
 ---

-# Water source in Sustainability water data model (WaterSource)
+# Water source in CloudforSustainabilityWaterDataModel(WaterSource)

 Entity to store details of sources from/to which water gets withdrawn/discharged\.